 My son loves playing “Detective” and what I like is that the challenge is just right for his age group 2-3-year-olds.
 Younger toddlers will still enjoy it and it’s vibrant colors but to do it independently this is a perfect age.
 I try to find negatives with books that are sent to me from publishers for review, but I am having a hard time this really is a good shape book!

-Greedy Triangle by Marilyn Burns is a funny story about a triangle who keeps adding more and more sides until he is confused, but your preschooler will be learning all about shapes while fun.
+Greedy Triangle by Marilyn Burns is a funny story about a triangle that keeps adding more and more sides until he is confused, but your preschooler will be learning all about shapes while fun.
 The author is a bit of a superstar in the teaching world.
 However, I am a huge fan of not only this book but her methods in general.
-If you are a teacher, especially elementary aged and aren”™t familiar with her you should be.
+If you are a teacher, especially elementary-aged, and aren’t familiar with her you should be.

 Mouse Shapes by Ellen Stoll Walsh is a cute book that not only helps teach shapes it is also entertaining!
 The three crafty mice use the shapes to protect themselves from one hungry cat.
 Finally using them to make scary mice to frighten the cat away!
 Kids love to help find which shapes are used in the illustrations.
 The older ones can even anticipate what the mice will make next!

 Flip-a Shape: Go! by Sami will keep busy toddlers interested in all the shapes that are made with a school bus, boat, and more!
 The simplistic and bright illustrations coupled with the movements of the flip a shape, this book will be a hit with your toddler!

 What other books about shapes would you add to this list?
 Comment below or share on my Facebook page!